Stroll

 Wellness

-Easy to moderate trails with flexible walking days and seamless city access
+Crowd free easy to moderate trails with flexible walking days with seamless city access

 Quiet central Japanese lodgings tucked away for restful nights in Kyoto